kbrwn/authzed-dedicated-prometheus-grafana/README.md

 ### Required Values

+##NOTE: You can find this info at `your-authzed-domain.authzed.net/system/[permission-system]/metrics/prometheus` by replacing `[permission-system]` with the name of your permission system.

 - **job_name**: Replace `[permission-system]` with the name of your permission system.
 This identifies the job in Prometheus.
   - Example: `job_name: "exported-metrics-from-my-permission-system"`